Bhadgaon, Maharashtra: Economy

 Bhadgoan's key agricultural crops are bananas, sugarcane and black cotton.
 Plastic Moti industries and petroleum industries are expected to be a major industry as well.
 Masterline Lubricants has set up a manufacturing facility here helping to grow the rural economy.

-Masterline is a lubricants company in India.
-The company had entered into the Indian market in 2002 with a range of automotive lubricants.
-In 2011 the company started blending and packing at internal plants with manufacturing facilities.

-According to the website Statista the economic growth of Bhadgoan has steadily and consistently increased YOY (Year over Year) at a rate of 8% since 2012.
-The average citizen earns 176,000 INR (Indian Rupees).

 Education

 Bhadgaon City has five high schools, three junior colleges, ITI colleges, two English medium schools, and one senior college.
 Chetana English Medium School is the first English medium school in Bhadgaon City.
 Sau.
 Sumantai Girdhar Patil high school and junior college are the oldest high schools in the city.

 Senior College includes courses in Arts, Geography, Economics, History, and Marathi as a special subject course.
 Chemistry is a special subject.
 Bhadgaon City is improving in educational fields to improve rural knowledge.

 There are more than 60 students admitted in Geography special departments that arrange activities such as educational tours, projects, seminars, fieldwork, conferences, workshops, guest lectures, exhibitions, and competitions.
 Department faculties are engaged in research work.
 Nearly 15 research papers have been published at the national and international level.